DiskWarrior Review – Is It Still Worth Your Money?

 Managing found files

 DiskWarrior features a preview feature that lets users compare how the storage device will look like after it is repaired.
-Unfortunately, our collection of RAW images that we use for testing purposes wasn't supported by DiskWarrior—all we could see were the names of individual files.

 Step 5